List of unproduced DC Comics projects: Batman: The Musical

 In 2002, Burton, Jim Steinman, and David Ives had worked on a theater production called Batman: The Musical.
 Steinman has revealed five songs from the musical.
 The first is the opening theme for "Gotham City" and the entry of Batman with his tortured solo "The Graveyard Shift"; followed by "The Joker's Song (Where Does He Get All Those Wonderful Toys?)", "The Catwoman's Song (I Need All The Love I Can Get)", "We're Still the Children We Once Were" (the climactic sequence) and "In the Land of the Pig, the Butcher is King", sung by the corrupt bloodsuckers ruling Gotham; the last song mentioned here was covered on the Meat Loaf album Bat Out of Hell III: The Monster Is Loose.
-After production was cancelled, these songs were released on the Batman: The Musical memorial site.
+After production was canceled, these songs were released on the Batman: The Musical memorial site.

 Bruce Wayne

 Gotham High

 An animated series that reimagines Batman characters as high school students was in development in the late 2000s and early 2010s.
-A similar idea was used for the DC Super Hero Girls 2015 shorts and the 2019 animated series.
+A similar idea was used for the DC Super Hero Girls shorts and animated series.

 Batman: No Man's Land

+Both in the mid and late 2000s, an animated TV show based on the "No Man's Land" storyline was put in development by producer James Tucker.
+Character designer Coran Stone worked on the project and made designs for the first version, but the project was ultimately scrapped for being "too dark", which led to Warner Bros.
+Animation and Cartoon Network focusing on Batman: The Brave and the Bold instead.
+Another attempt was made and some artwork was made as well, but the project was also canceled like the first attempt.

 Batman: Arkham

-After the success of Batman & Mr. Freeze: Subzero, Warner Bros. greenlighted the production of a third installment, entitled Batman: Arkham.
+After the success of Batman & Mr. Freeze: Subzero, Warner Bros. greenlit a third installment, entitled Batman: Arkham.
 Boyd Kirkland, the director of this film, was attached to write and direct.
 The film would have Batman and Robin facing off against a collection of Arkham Asylum escapees, in addition to Batman finding himself falling in love with a new love interest, planned to be voiced by Angie Harmon.
 The main cast of Batman: The Animated Series was attached to reprise their roles.
 Steven E. Gordon also drew some art concept for the film.
-The film was ultimately cancelled in favor of Batman Beyond: Return of the Joker (which also featured Harmon), while Batman: Arkham eventually became a successful video game series by Rocksteady.
+The film was ultimately canceled in favor of Batman Beyond: Return of the Joker, while Batman: Arkham eventually became a successful video game series.

 The Batman vs. Hush

-A second movie of The Batman titled The Batman vs. Hush that featured Hush as the main villain along with the Joker, the Penguin, the Riddler, Catwoman and Clayface was planned for a long time.
+A second film of The Batman titled The Batman vs. Hush that featured Hush as the main villain along with the Joker, the Penguin, the Riddler, Catwoman and Clayface was planned for a long time.
 The film ended up being scrapped.
-Before its cancellation, producer Alan Burnett had hopes of making one or two more DTV movies based on The Batman.
+Before its cancellation, producer Alan Burnett had hopes of making one or two more DTV films based on The Batman.
 A similar film based on Batman: Hush ultimately came out in 2019 as part of the DC Animated Movie Universe.